 The Acuson Corporation was founded at Mountain View, California in 1979 by Dr. Samual H. Maslak and former Hewlett-Packard engineers Robert Younge and Amin Hanafy.
 Samuel Maslak was born in 1948 and grow up in Suitland, Maryland.
 He studied at the Massachusetts Institute of Technology, receiving the the degrees of E.E., S.M. and S.B. in electrical engineering in 1971 and the degree of Doctor of Science in 1975.

-Maslak became interested in ultrasound in the early 1970's when he was doctoral student at the Massachusetts Institute of Technology.
-At that time his wife was pregnant with their second child and doctors had ordered an ultrasound examination to assess possible intrauterine growth restriction.
-His daughter turned out to be in good health, but Maslak saw that the existing technology was relatively crude, and had the potential to become an excellent method for noninvasively investigating the fetus and body organs.
-Maslak found a great subject for his dissertation -- and the making of a $300-million company.
+Maslak became interested in ultrasound in the early Seventies when he was doctoral student at the Massachusetts Institute of Technology.
+At that time his wife was pregnant with their second child and doctors had ordered an examination of the fetus using ultrasound to test for intrauterine growth restriction.
+His daughter turned out to be fine, but Maslak saw that the existing technology was relatively crude, which sparked his interest.
+He recognized that ultrasound had the potential to give doctors a tremendous amount of information about the body noninvasively.
+Maslak thus found a subject for his dissertation -- and the making of a $300-million company.

 After M. I. T., Maslak moved to California to work on ultrasound projects for Hewlett-Packard, where he was a member of the technical staff and project manager at Hewlett-Packard Laboratories.
 While at Hewlett-Packard, Maslak invented a unique scanner architecture and beam-forming agorithm which were subsequently patented and assigned to Hewlett-Packard.
 Although his achievements were much recognized by the firm, H P did not want to press ahead with additional improvements, probably because the company was occupying a very small market share in ultrasound at that time.
 Maslak nevertheless thought much greater advances could be made.
 He left the company in December 1978, but continued to investigate ultrasound technology and the potential market for innovative products.
 He supported himself through a part-time job as a circuit design consultant, as well as from savings and by pulling equity from his home.